ne.gif (2791 bytes) NE582 Monte Carlo

 • Detailed application to the Boltzmann Transport Equation

-Grading: The final grade will be based on the following criteria (with one drop grade):
+Grading: The final grade is assigned based on the following formula:

-Return to Course Outline © 2008 by Ronald E. Pevey.
+Return to Course Outline © Ronald E. Pevey.
 All rights reserved.